 You may receive spam for a variety of reasons.
 For example, if you've used your email address to sign up for an online service or posted your email address on a public webpage, it could be copied and used for unsolicited mail or distributed to other spammers.

-- Don't open message attachments from an unknown source, and don't purchase anything from spam messages.
-Simply delete the message without opening it.
+- Don't open message attachments from unknown sources, and don't purchase anything from spam messages.
+Simply delete the messages without opening them.

 - Create a filter or rule for your inbox to delete unwanted messages.

-- If you receive a suspicious email, mark the message as spam, so that it can be blocked in the future.
+- If you receive a suspicious email, mark the message as spam, so that similar messages can be blocked in the future.

 - Spectrum email has a built-in spam filtering system.
 All emails flagged and moved to the spam folder will be automatically reported to help refine our filtering system.
 Messages are permanently deleted from the Spam folder after 14 days and after three days in the Trash folder.

 - If you're using a mail client such as Outlook or Outlook Express, consider using a spam filtering program.

 - Report spam to the Federal Trade Commission.
 Be sure to include the full email headers.